The history of gondolas

 Today, gondolas are still an important part of Venetian life, but their role has changed.
 While in the past they were a common means of transport, today they serve mainly tourists and romantic couples.
 For many visitors to Venice, a ride in a gondola is an unforgettable experience that gives them a glimpse into the historical and cultural heart of the city.

-Throughout Venice you will find official gondola docks, especially around the main tourist attractions such as St Mark's Square, the Rialto Bridge or the Grand Canal.
+Throughout Venice you will find official gondola docking points, especially around the main tourist attractions such as St Mark's Square, the Rialto Bridge or the Grand Canal.
 Here you can easily negotiate a ride directly with the gondolier.
-It is also possible to book a cruise directly at the hotel if you are staying here.
+It is also possible to book a cruise directly at the hotel if you are staying there.
 Some luxury hotels even have their own gondolas for their guests.if you prefer to plan ahead, you can book your gondola ride online through various tourist websites.

 Venice is considered one of the most romantic places in the world, so it's no wonder there is a tradition that if a couple kisses under any of the canal bridges on a gondola ride, their love will be everlasting.